Marvin (crater)

 Marvin is a lunar impact crater that lies near the south pole of the Moon.
 The rim of the crater is approximately 16 miles from the pole.
-The area near the crater is projected to be the site of future exploration by Artemis 3 astronauts.
+The area near the crater was projected to be the site of future exploration by Artemis III astronauts, a mission that has now changed to low Earth orbit.

 The crater is named after pioneering planetary geologist Ursula Marvin.